Shipyards of the Canadian Naval Shipbuilding Program 1939-2017

 Victoria Machinery Depot Co.
 Ltd.

-The company participated in the building program for the St Laurent Class of DDE vessels, commissioning HMCS Fraser on 28 June 1957 following her launch at Burrards on 19 February 1953.
+The company participated in the building program for the St Laurent Class of DDE vessels, commissioning HMCS Fraser on 28 June 1957 following her launch at Burrard on 19 February 1953.

-The company was involved with Burrard Dry Dock Ltd of North Vancouver in the building of two specialized research ships, HMCS Endeavour and HMCS Quest, which entered service in 1965 and 1969 respectively.
+The company was involved with Burrard Dry Dock Ltd of North Vancouver in the building of two specialized research ships, CFAV Endeavour and CFAV Quest, which entered service in 1965 and 1969 respectively.

 Both Yarrows and Burrard Dry Dock were finally amalgamated in 1979, to become known as Burrard Yarrows Corporation.
-The shipyards later became known as Versatile Pacific Shipyards Inc, and referred to as the Victoria Division and Vancouver Division, and remained so called until at least 1987.
+The shipyards later became known as Versatile Pacific Shipyards Inc, and referred to as the Victoria Division and Vancouver Division.
+The Vancouver Burrard-Yarrows Shipyard closed in 1991 and the Esquimalt operation was renamed as Yarrows Ltd. The cancellation of the $650 million Polar 8 Icebreaker project in 1990 had a major financial impact to the company and the assets were liquidated shortly after that.

 Peter Cairns, President, The Shipbuilding Association of Canada.
 222, Sparks St. Ottawa.
 Tel: 232-7127